omorandi/TiSMSDialog/README.md

 The SMSDialog Module extends the Appcelerator Titanium Mobile framework implementing an iPhone dialog window that enables you to send in application text messages on behalf of the app user, exposing an API very similar to the one of the Ti.UI.EmailDialog object.
 Both recipients and body fields can be pre-populated from your application.

-In app SMS sending is available since version 4.0 of iOS, so, in order to support devices with previous versions of the operating system, your application should check if the feature is available through the isSupported() method, and either provide a fallback solution (e.g. using the Ti.Platform.openURL('sms:') function), or fail gracefully.

-The module is licensed under the MIT license.

-You might want to follow me on twitter: [olivier_morandi](http://twitter.com/olivier_morandi)

-For any issue, request or enquiry, please contact me at [olivier.morandi@gmail.com](olivier.morandi@gmail.com)

 ## Building and installing the SMSDialog Module ##

 ### BUILD ###

-NOTE 1: if you're only interested in using the module, this step is not necessary, since you can find a build of the module package (`com.omorandi-iphone-0.3.zip`) in the main directory of the repository.

-NOTE 2: if you really want to build the module by yourself, please note that the module has been built using version 1.7.3 of the Titanium Mobile SDK, and the build system expects that SDK to be installed in your system.
-If you get build errors, the cause might be that the above requirement is not met.
-In order to overcome the problem you should modify the `TITANIUM_SDK_VERSION` value at line 7 of the `titanium.xcconfig` file, in order to match the version number of the SDK actually installed on your machine (e.g. 1.8.0).

-NOTE 3: if you need to use this module with previous versions of the Ti sdk (e.g. between 1.4.3 and 1.6.2, just check-out the 1.6.2 branch of this repository) and re-read the README notice for details.

-Now the **build instructions**:

-First, you must have your XCode and Titanium Mobile SDKs in place, and have at least read the first few pages of the [iOS Module Developer Guide](http://developer.appcelerator.com/guides/en/module_ios.html) from Appcelerator.
+First, you must have your XCode and Titanium Mobile SDKs in place, and have at least read the first few pages of the [iOS Module Development Guide](http://docs.appcelerator.com/titanium/latest/#!/guide/iOS_Module_Development_Guide).

 The build process can be launched using the build.py script that you find in the module's code root directory.

-As a result, the `com.omorandi-iphone-0.3.zip` file will be generated.
+As a result, the `com.omorandi-iphone-1.0.1.zip` file will be generated.

-if you see `** BUILD SUCCEEDED **` messages and the build product is there, all is ok ;-)

 ### INSTALL ###
-You can either copy the module package (`com.omorandi-iphone-0.3.zip`) to `/Library/Application\ Support/Titanium` and reference the module in your application (the Titanium SDK will automatically unzip the file in the right place), or manually launch the command:
+You can either copy the module package (`com.omorandi-iphone-1.0.1.zip`) to `~/Library/Application\ Support/Titanium` and reference the module in your application (the Titanium SDK will automatically unzip the file in the right place), or manually launch the command:

-     unzip -u -o com.omorandi-iphone-0.3.zip -d /Library/Application\ Support/Titanium/
+     unzip -u -o com.omorandi-iphone-1.0.1.zip -d ~/Library/Application\ Support/Titanium/

-On your system the Titanium SDK directory may be located in your home folder under

-	~/Library/Application\ Support/Titanium/

-In this case modify the above commands accordingly

 ## Referencing the module in your Titanium Mobile application ##

 Simply add the following lines to your `tiapp.xml` file:

     <modules>
-        <module version="0.3" platform="iphone">com.omorandi</module>
+        <module version="1.0.1" platform="iphone">com.omorandi</module>
     </modules>